 HIV (Human immunodeficiency virus) is the causative agent of AIDS.
 These viruses, i.e., HTLV-I, HTLV-II, HIV, actually does not cause cancer by directly converting a normal cell into a tumour cell.
-The AIDS patients become suscept Process of Androgenesis (With Diagram) | high incidence of some malignancies like lymphomas Kaposi's sarcoma due to immunosuppression of the p
+The AIDS patients become suscept high incidence of some malignancies like lymphomas Kaposi's sarcoma due to immunosuppression of the p